shrinkdo/leetcode/README.md

-This repo is used to hold leetcode solutions
+# This repo is used to hold leetcode solutions, just for fun